 All Nuts Are Good for You, But These 8 Are the Healthiest

+If you ask us, we'd say all nuts deserve love.
+They're crunchy, easy to take on the go, and super tasty.
+Pairing well with chocolate never hurts, either.
 But when it comes to nutrition, not all nuts are created equal.
-We spoke with Malena Perdomo, MS, RDN, CDE, about the health benefits of nuts and which ones we should be reaching for first.
+We spoke with Malena Perdomo, MS, RDN, CDE about the health benefits of nuts and which ones to reach for first.

 Walnuts are an excellent source of omega-3 fatty acids.
 They've also been shown to improve cardiovascular health by lowering your body's cholesterol and blood pressure.
 In addition, walnuts may fight inflammation.
 A one-ounce serving of walnuts is 12-14 halves.

-Hazelnuts have 4 grams of protein per ounce (about 20 nuts) and are an excellent source of vitamin E. In comparison to other tree nuts, they're the highest in folate—a very important nutrient for pregnancy—and one of the highest of monounsaturated fats.
+Hazelnuts have 4 grams of protein per ounce (about 20 nuts) and are an excellent source of vitamin E. In comparison to other tree nuts, they're the highest in folate—a very important nutrient for pregnancy—and one of the highest in monounsaturated fats.